-Conversely, more has been written on emerging countries, where a very important question in the study of spread co-movements is the analysis of the relative influence of fundamental variables on that behaviour (see Cifarelli and Paladino, 2006).
+Conversely, more has been written on emerging countries, where a very important question in the study of spread co-movements is the analysis of the relative influence of fundamental variables on that behavior (see Cifarelli and Paladino, 2006).
 Economies are related through trade and financial flows, and shifts in the economic fundamentals of one country may affect its neighbours.
-However, in periods of growing uncertainty, changes in market sentiment may go beyond fundamentals and generate "contagion phenomena".
-Calvo and Reinhart (1996), Masson (1998) and, more recently, Bekaert, Harvey and Ng (2005) draw a distinction between fundamentals-based contagion, which arises when the "infected country" is connected to others via trade and/or financial links, and pure contagion, which is due to a shift in market sentiment without (or beyond) links in economic fundamentals.
+However, in periods of growing uncertainty, changes in market sentiment may go beyond fundamentals and generate "contagion phenomena"1.
+Calvo and Reinhart (1996), Masson (1999) and, more recently, Bekaert, Harvey and Ng (2005) draw a distinction between fundamentals-based contagion, which arises when the "infected country" is connected to others via trade and/or financial links, and pure contagion, which is due to a shift in market sentiment without (or beyond) links in economic fundamentals.
 Therefore, even though there is far more literature on emerging than on developed economies, in both cases, it is well established that bond markets in different countries tend to move together, i.e. bond prices and returns are positively correlated across countries.
-Some earlier studies used cointegration analysis to document this phenomenon.
-Long-term interest rates seem to be cointegrated across countries, indicating that international bond markets are linked.
-These cointegration analyses do not, however, examine co-movement in the underlying factors determining bond yields.
-Ilmanen (1995) suggests a number of factors determining international bond returns, and finds that a small set of global (world) factors accounts for the predictable variation in bond returns and their cross-country correlation.
+Some of the early attempts to investigate this issue are Clare et al. (1995) who provided insight into the significance of international bond market linkages for bond portfolio diversification, and Ilmanen (1995), whose evidence suggested that excess returns of long international bonds were highly correlated implying, in turn, international bond market integration.
+More recently, Hunter and Simon (2005), using a bivariate conditional correlation GARCH model, examine the lead-lag and contemporaneous relationships between 10-year US government bond returns and 10-year UK, German, and Japanese government bond returns.
+They find that the mean and volatility of the US bond market lead the mean and volatility of both German and Japanese bond markets, whilst there is no significant lead-lag relation between the US and UK bond markets.
+Volatility spillover from world bond markets into individual bond markets has also focused the attention of the literature.
+In particular, Christiansen (2007) finds strong statistical evidence of volatility spillover from the US and aggregate European bond markets into individual European bond markets.
+For EMU countries, the US volatility spillover effects are rather weak (in economic terms) whereas the European volatility-spillover effects are strong.
+Earlier studies used co-integration analysis to document the co-movement of international bonds markets (see De Gennaro et al.(1994), Clare at al. (1995), Barassi et al. (2001), Smith (2002) or Driessen et al. (2003)).
+These co-integration analyses do not, however, examine co-movement in the underlying factors determining bond yields.
+Ilmanen (1995) suggests a number of factors determining international bond returns, and finds that a small set of global (world) factors accounts for the predictable variation in bond returns and their crosscountry correlation.
 In particular, wealth-dependent risk-aversion of bond investors appears to be an important source of international co-movement.
-Barr and Priestley
+Barr and Priestley (2004) also find that bond returns in different countries are predictable over time; based on an international CAPM they find that 70 per cent of the variation in expected returns is due to world risk factors while the remaining 30 per cent is due to local country-specific risk factors.
+They interpret this result as indicating that national bond markets are only partially integrated into world markets.

+1 In the context of developed countries, Favero and Giavazzi (2002) study the presence of non-linearities in the propagation of financial shocks (devaluation expectations) among the countries that were member of the Exchange Rate Mechanism of the EMS.